TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 In the folder :file:`Resources` we create two directories named :file:`Private` and :file:`Public`.
 The folder :file:`Resources/Private/` will contain subfolders like :file:`Templates`, :file:`Layouts`, :file:`Partials` and :file:`Language`.
-These files are not accessible via the web browser, they are mostly used via PHP.
+These files are not accessible via the web browser.
+They are mostly used via PHP.
 The folder :file:`Resources/Public/` contains subfolders like :file:`Icons`, :file:`Css`, :file:`Js`.
 These files can be accessed through the web browser.